 Camping: Camp on designated tent pads or sites to reduce your impact on the environment.
 Glacier Lake doesn’t have tent pads or platforms, but there are five designated sites.
 When backcountry camping, use tent pads when they’re available or choose a durable surface.
 Further, camp at least 70 metres from lakes, rivers, and streams.

-Read more: Jasper Skyline Trail: 3 Days Backpacking in the Rockies
+Read next: Jasper Skyline Trail: 3 Days of Hiking in the Rockies

 Glacier Lake is the fourth largest lake in Banff Park.

-Thanks for reading!
-Have you been able to hike to Glacier Lake or camp in Banff National Park?
-Tell me about your experience below.
+Have you hiked to Glacier Lake in Banff National Park?
+What was your experience like?
+Drop a comment below!

-Thomas is currently participating in the 11-month Ocean Bridge program through Ocean Wise, a globally-focused conservation organization on a mission to protect the ocean.
-As an Ocean Bridge Ambassador, he is creating a series of blog posts for the outdoor community to share information and spark motivation for ocean and freshwater conservation in Canada.
-Thanks for reading!
+In 2021-2022, Thomas participated in the 11-month Ocean Bridge program through Ocean Wise, a global conservation organization on a mission to protect the ocean.
+As an Ocean Bridge Ambassador, he created a series of blog posts for outdoor enthusiasts to share information and spark motivation for ocean and freshwater conservation.

 Leave a Reply